NulledFloof/ESP8266-VR-OSC/README.md

 **Push button:** Use a normally open push button.
 Connect one pin to GND and the other to the designated pin on the dev-board.

+**3D Printed mount:** You can my HTC Vive DAS mount for the NodeMCU board on [Thingiverse!](https://www.thingiverse.com/thing:5910348)

 ## Code Setup
 Using the PlatformIO add-on for Visual Studio Code, import the project folder, and open `main.cpp`